 Given that most people express the same moral principles such as murdering is bad and stealing is wrong, your daily attributes are what makes up your character.
 By childhood, people are given a personality trait that can stick with them for the rest of their life.

-For instance, one person may naturally possess a need to be adventurous and fearless since the day they were born.
-They have a drive to try something new and get themselves dirty.
+One person may naturally possess a need to be adventurous and fearless since they were born.
+They can have a drive to try something new and get themselves dirty.
 This results in the person making more daring decisions and taking firm actions throughout their life.

 On the other hand, suppose their sibling was the exact opposite.
-Instead of yearning excitement and adventure, they wish to be discreet and observant.
-Before making sudden decisions they question the ways it could affect their life based on what happened to those who made the same decision.
+Instead of yearning excitement and adventure, they liked to be discreet and observant.
+Before making sudden decisions they question the way it could affect their life based on what happened to those who made the same decision.

 Changing the core of your personality is difficult because some people are either natural introverts or extroverts.
-We pick up small permanent habits at childhood such as the way we eat, what we like to wear, and how we walk.
-I usually like to act as an introvert but can occasionally use extrovert manners when it’s required.
+We pick up small permanent habits at childhood such as the way we eat, how we write, what we like to wear, and how we walk.
+I usually like to act as an introvert but can occasionally use extrovert manners when required.

-Though people personalities can shift through a variety of events, it’s often the relationships that stir them towards another direction the fastest.
+People personalities can shift through a variety of events, but it’s often the relationships that stir them towards another direction the fastest.

 As some people can turn a complete 180, some only shift a few degrees to the right because of the way their partner or friend influenced them.
 Therefore, the 7 ways relationships can change your personality is….